AgentMC/Sao19/Translate/Ru/Part6.md

 "All of them said so at first.
 Well, I dare you to try and don’t think you have been fooled.
 Hey, father, gimme three cups."

 He picked out three coppers from the pouch hung by the fist fighter’s belt and dropped them with a “**cha~linn**” sound a on dark long board.
-If the value of the coin is the same as that in Мира Людей, the mysterious “Obsidia boil” will be worth of ten shears, which was way too cheap as for a light street food.
+If the value of the coin is the same as that in Мира Людей, the mysterious “Обсидия boil” will be worth of ten shears, which was way too cheap as for a light street food.

 The shopkeeper without any reply arranged three wooden bowls on the long board, poured with the sound of “**dobobo**” the contents of the pan with a long ladle, and accompanied the spoon of the same wood.
 Again, without saying a word, he collected coins and returning to his stirring work.